 Ask A River God: How Can We Mentally Prepare for a Rafting Trip?

-I find the beach at Phantom to be a great place for scanning faces.
+I find the put-in at Pipe Creek to be a great place for scanning faces.
 We hand out sandwiches and apples and Snickers bars, as well as some much-needed Gatorade, teach you how to pack all your gear for the next ten days into a rubber container the size of a shopping bag, pass out the Ibuprofen, and generally let the enormity of the place soak in while you rest your weary knees.

 Then, we advise you that you’ve just hiked into one of the biggest stretches of whitewater on the river.
 The black schist cliffs rise a thousand vertical feet straight out of the water, and the rapid’s roar is right there, sort of in your face.